vpp-dev/vpp-release-notes/README.md

 @page release_notes_2510 Release notes for VPP 25.10

-More than 142 commits since the previous release, including 53 fixes.
+More than 145 commits since the previous release, including 55 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Tue Jul 15 03:06:19 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Wed Jul 16 03:03:36 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER